code-and-effect/effective_test_bot/README.md

 - `save_test_bot_screenshot` saves a screenshot of the current page to be added to the current test's animated gif (see screenshots and tour mode below).

-## Test Bot DSL Methods
+## Effective Test Suites

-Each of the following DSL methods run a test suite on a given page or controller action.
+Each of the following test suites run 10-50+ assertions on a given page or controller action.
+The idea is to check for every possible error or omission accross all layers of the stack.

-These may be used as standalone one-liners, like [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) and as helper methods to aid in writing custom tests quickly.
+These may be used as standalone one-liners, in the style of [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) and as helper methods to quickly build advanced tests.

-Each method has a class-level/one-liner `x_test` and an instance level `x_action_test` version.
+Each test suite has a class-level one-liner `x_test` and and one or more instance level `x_action_test` versions.

 ### crud_test